Ore Oduba: Early life and education

-Oduba was born on 17 November 1986 in London, to Nigerian parents and was brought up in Wimborne Minster, Dorset, in southwest England, with his brother and two sisters.
+Oduba was born on 17 November 1985 in London, to Nigerian parents and was brought up in Wimborne Minster, Dorset, in southwest England, with his brother and two sisters.
 He often travelled between the UK and Nigeria, where his father is a leading lawyer.
 He was educated at Dumpton School, then Canford School, a co-educational independent school for both boarding and day pupils in the village of Canford Magna, near to the market town of Wimborne Minster in Dorset.

 Oduba was a talented sports player in his youth, he was a rugby prop, a hockey goalkeeper, also played tennis and cricket.

 He studied Sports Science and Social Science at Loughborough University and graduated with a degree in 2008.

 Career

 Oduba had always aimed for a career in sports broadcasting, and initially joined The Network, an Edinburgh television festival scheme.

 Oduba joined Newsround in August 2008, following the departure of Lizo Mzimba and Laura Jones.
 His first role on the programme was as a reporter and breakfast bulletin presenter.
 He was quickly promoted to deputy presenter in 2009, filling in for main presenter Sonali Shah in her absence.
 In 2010, he joined Shah to begin presenting the main Newsround bulletin double-headed.
 This continued until Shah's departure in November 2011.
 He was later joined by reporters Leah Gooding and Hayley Cutts.
 As part of his role he also presented spin-off show Sportsround.
 He became the main presenter in October 2008 when the show relaunched.
 He presented until its cancellation in 2010.
-The show was replaced by Match of the Day Kickabout which Oduba also presents.
+The show was replaced by Match of the Day Kickabout, which Oduba also presents.
 Oduba left Newsround in 2013.

 Oduba formerly presented the sport for BBC Breakfast and BBC Radio 5 Live.
 He has also presented and reported on British Olympic Dreams along with former Newsround co-presenter Sonali Shah.
 Oduba began a debut presenting solo on the morning slot for the 2014 Commonwealth Games on BBC One and BBC Sport.

 Oduba regularly appeared on CBBC studio presentation following his Newsround shift.
 He was also a guest on CBBC shows including Sam & Mark's TMi Friday, Hacker Time and All Over the Place.

 In the lead up to the 2012 Summer Olympics Oduba presented a programme called Ultimate Sports Day for CBBC.
 He also co-presents live cinema relays from the Royal Opera House, Covent Garden, with former ballerina Darcey Bussell.

 On 2 March 2013, Oduba and Sonali Shah appeared on the BBC's Let's Dance for Comic Relief, dancing to Hey Ya! by Outkast.
 They were eliminated and did not get through to the final.

 He played the role of Nathan in Hacker Time on CBBC.
 Since 2015, he has guest presented numerous episodes of The One Show.

-From 2015–16, he was a presenter on The National Lottery Draws on Saturday evenings and he presented the 2015 New Year Live programme on BBC One.
+From 2015 to 2016, he was a presenter on The National Lottery Draws on Saturday evenings and he presented the 2015 New Year Live programme on BBC One.